elisabettatea/iris-project/README.md

 This adjustment improved the normality of the residuals, though it led to a slight decrease in R<sup>2</sup>.
 Whether this small drop in R<sup>2</sup> is acceptable for cleaner residuals is ultimately a subjective decision, depending on the priority you place on model fit versus residual behavior.

-**RESULTS**: The journey from **m1** to **m8** was a process of constant refinement.
+✅ **`RESULTS`**: The journey from **m1** to **m8** was a process of constant refinement.
 Starting with a simple model, we explored interactions, tackled outliers, and fine-tuned covariates.
 Each step revealed deeper insights, ultimately leading to a more precise, balanced model—showing how small changes can significantly enhance performance and residuals.

 ### 04-Logistic Regression